geogardenclub/geogardenclub.github.io/src/pages/ambassadors.md

 **Join the movement to grow community food resiliency—one garden at a time!**

-GeoGardenClub Ambassadors are passionate gardeners and community connectors who help spread the word about the app through sharing their garden stories to inspire others to grow together.
+GeoGardenClub Ambassadors are passionate gardeners and community connectors who help spread the word about GeoGardenClub with their garden stories in order to inspire others to grow together.

 ## Purpose

 The GeoGardenClub Ambassador Program is a community leadership initiative designed to:
-* Increase awareness and adoption of the GeoGardenClub app
+* Increase awareness of and membership in GeoGardenClub
 * Foster local networks of gardeners who share data, inspiration, and best practices
-* Gather feedback to improve the app for real-world gardeners
+* Gather feedback to improve the GeoGardenClub membership experience
 * Amplify stories of collaboration and resilience within the gardening community

 ## Who We’re Looking For

 Ambassadors are:
-* Active vegetable gardeners who use the GeoGardenClub app
+* Active vegetable gardeners who are (currently or intend to be) active members of GeoGardenClub
 * Excited to share their gardening journey online and in their community
 * Comfortable leading small local meetups or tabling at local events
-* Eager to provide feedback on new app features and user experience
+* Eager to provide feedback on the membership experience
 * Passionate about local food, sustainability, and community building

 ## Ambassador Activities

 Ambassadors choose from a flexible menu of activities, earning cash stipends and perks for each completed action.
-Activities can be logged monthly through a simple online form and verified with photos, links, or sign-in sheets.
+Activities will be logged monthly through a simple online form and verified with photos, links, or sign-in sheets.
 Activities can be completed January - September.
 Activities outside of this timeframe can be reimbursed with prior approval.

 | Activity | Description                                                                                                                                             | Reward |
 | -------- |---------------------------------------------------------------------------------------------------------------------------------------------------------| ------ |